brianc/node-postgres/README.md

 ### Setting up for local development

 1. Clone the repo
-2. Ensure you have installed libpq-dev in your system.
+2. Ensure you have installed libpq-dev in your system (the native bindings are built in the test process)
 3. From your workspace root run `yarn` and then `yarn lerna bootstrap`
-4. Ensure you have a PostgreSQL instance running with SSL enabled and an empty database for tests
+4. Ensure you have a PostgreSQL instance running with SSL enabled and an empty database for tests. _note: you can skip the tests requring SSL by setting the environment variable `PGTESTNOSSL=1` if you're not changing any SSL related code_.
-5. Ensure you have the proper environment variables configured for connecting to the instance
+5. Ensure you have the proper environment variables configured for connecting to your postgres instance.
+Using the standard `PG*` environment variables like `PGUSER` and `PGPASSWORD` etc...
-6. Run `yarn test` to run all the tests
+6. Run `yarn test` to run all the tests.

 ## Troubleshooting and FAQ